disertus/dash_covid_visualization/README.md

 While the infection and fatality rates are pretty consistent throught the whole period, the "Recovery" rate is regurarely stagnating during weekends (+/- 1 day).

-This could be caused by:
-- more people addressing hospitals during weekends (increase in number of confirmed cases?)
-- medical workers report less people recovering (decrease in recovery numbers?)
-- more people die during weekends (increase in number of deaths?)